XZT008/XZT008.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a first year PhD student at the University of Utah.

-🔬 My research interests are in Bayesian machine learning and AI for Science.
+I'm a first year PhD student of Computer Science at the University of Utah.
+I'm honored to be advised by [Prof. Shandian Zhe.](https://users.cs.utah.edu/~zhe/) My research interests are in Bayesian machine learning and AI for Science.